Nissan e-NV200 van review

 The Nissan e-NV200 is the largest electric van on sale, and it offers big benefits to drivers in urban areas

-A redesigned nose for the electric version adds 160mm to the van's length, and it's a little wider as well - but that has improved pedestrian safety, which is useful in a van with such a quiet powertrain.
-The new nose gets the charging point under the badge, new LED strips in the lights and larger 15-inch wheels.
+The electric NV200 is 160mm longer than the diesel version, thanks largely to an extended front end, but that has improved pedestrian safety.
+That's useful in a van with such a quiet powertrain, although there is also a sound generator on board that makes noise at speeds below 30mph.
+The new nose gets the charging point under the blue chrome badge, new LED strips in the lights and 15-inch alloy wheels.

 The main benefit of buying an electric van will be the running costs - the e-NV200 is likely to save owners a lot of money on short journeys.
 Nissan claims it could cost as little as two pence per mile to run.